petrosdel/personal-webpage/content/project/Dynamic pricing-project/index.md

 ---
-title: Reinforcement learning in economics
+title: Recovering Utilities from observational data
-summary: Using Reinforcement learning techniques together with modern experimentation strategies to model dynamic optimisation problems as faced by agents in economic models.
-The project is funded by just-eat plc. and involves two PhD students, William Greenall and Marta Grzeskiewicz registered in the department of Statistical Science, UCL.They both have a degree in economics and experience in statistical machine learning.
+summary:  We consider the problem of inverse reinforcement learning in an economic environment where the agent is a consumer who maximises their utility by choosing what to consume and is constrained by how much they can afford.
+The project is funded by just-eat plc and the results have immediate applications in retail, aviation and hotel industries.
 tags:
 - Dynamic pricing
 date: ""